 achieved.
 These Institutional Student Learning Outcomes form the basis for student learning and service level outcomes at all levels of our institution:

 Study in sciences, mathematics, social sciences, humanities, histories, language and the arts, or a specialized field of study

-Student Learning Outcomes (SLOs) are statements about the knowledge, skills, attitudes, and/or abilities a student is expected to have upon successful completion of an academic activity (i.e. a class or program).
+Student Learning Outcomes (SLOs) are statements about the knowledge, skills, attitudes, and/or abilities a student is expected to have upon successful completion of an academic activity (i.e. a course or program).
 They are different from a final grade generated in a class, in that the method of assessing the SLO is consistent for all students engaging in that particular activity.
-During SLO Assessment, faculty can determine whether students engaged in the activity are achieving the desired outcome, regardless of section or instructor, and identify ways to improve teaching and student learning.
+During Outcomes Assessment, faculty can determine whether students engaged in the activity are achieving the desired outcome, regardless of section or instructor, and identify ways to improve teaching and student learning and success.

-For non-instructional areas, faculty and staff can use a similar model of assessing service unit outcomes to determine if the goals of those departments and areas are being achieved as well.
+For non-instructional areas, faculty and staff use a similar model of assessing Student Service or Administrative Unit Outcomes to determine if the goals of those departments and areas are being achieved as well.

-The Operational Plan for SLO and Assessment at Miramar can be accessed here:
+To ensure student success on our campus, we have deveoped an annual Operational Plan for Outcomes and Assessment at Miramar College, which can be accessed here: